mbandreeta/NetworkExtraction/README.md

-_skel.txt  : contains the edges of the medial axis, the file contains three columns:
+_skel.txt  : contains the edges of the medial axis, composed by three columns:

 	pore1_id pore2_id throat_diameter